shawnhooper/remove-utm-codes/readme.txt

 Requires at least: 6.0.0
 Tested up to: 6.1
 Requires PHP: 7.4.0
-Stable tag: 0.1.0
+Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Remove UTM Codes from all links in posts
+This plugin adds a WP-CLI command that removes UTM codes from all links in your post content.

 == Description ==

+This plugin adds a WP-CLI command that removes UTM codes from all links in your post content.

-After installing this plugin, run:
+After installing and activating this plugin, run:

 wp remove-utm-codes